whitneysteve/code-samples/keypress/README.md

 # Key Press

 A telephone keypad simulator that allows typing through the use of repetitive presses of the digits associated with several letters.
+Aka txting.

 ## Instructions